OguzhanUmutlu/fancy-printer/README.md

 // OPTIONAL:
 printer.makeHashedLoggerFile({
     folder: "./myFolder/", // Default: logs.
 This is where the log files will be saved in.
-    radix: 16, // max and default 16.
+    radix: 16, // default 16, max 32.
 This is the time encoder setting
     divide: 3, // Default: 3.
 Divides the current timestamp into 10^divide.
 For example 3 would divide it to 1000 which makes it depend on seconds.
     format: "my log %t.txt" // Default: log-%t.log.
 The format of the name of the file. %t will be replaced by the time });